tymyrddin/purple/source/docs/distribution-networks/observable-semantics/field-devices-and-protection/disturbance-and-fault-records.md

 fault, and the event log timestamp matches the COMTRADE's start timestamp (allowing for clock synchronisation differences).

-If the event log shows a relay trip at 10:00:10 UTC but the COMTRADE shows the fault beginning at 10:00:05 UTC, the timing divergence requires explanation.
-Possible explanations include: the relay's clock drifted by 5 seconds (clock synchronisation issue), or the COMTRADE was misdated (timestamped incorrectly), or the event log is incomplete (the relay detected and began recording the fault 5 seconds before it officially recorded the trip event).
+If the event log times the trip at 10:00:10 but the COMTRADE has the fault starting at 10:00:05, the five seconds have to be accounted for: a relay clock adrift, a capture misdated, or an event log that noted the trip a beat after the relay had already begun recording the fault.

 ## Missing COMTRADE files